Reasons for Battery Storage

 Let’s explore the reasons why you may want to include battery storage with your solar PV system.
 First of all, you don’t need battery storage to be able to operate your solar system when connected to the grid.
 When you generate more power than you need (e.g. sunny daytime when not at home), the excess power is exported to the utility grid where it becomes available to other grid customers.
 In Massachusetts, the utility pays you the same amount of money for that exported power as you pay when you draw from the grid.
 So your savings are not affected by whether or not you store the power in your home.

 The primary reason to have battery storage as part of your system in Massachusetts is the ability to keep your house powered during a blackout.
+(Note that battery storage can be utilized in solar systems that have centralized inverters and systems using microinverters.)
 Even if the sun is shining during a blackout, the solar system can not provide power to your home without a battery storage system.

 The second advantage of having storage is that you can earn money from Eversource by allowing them to use the stored energy in the battery during periods of high electrical demand on the grid (e.g. hot summer afternoon, cold winter day).
 Known as demand response, this interaction occurs without any intervention from you – it is enabled through your internet connection which allows Eversource to communicate with your battery storage controller.
 Demand response allows Eversource to use decentralized energy storage resources like batteries in homes and businesses to meet infrequent periods of peak demand.
 This reduces the need to construct more costly power plants or to call on expensive (and often very dirty) generation sources that are typically used only as a last resort in these peak demand situations.